ansys/ansys-pyensight-vscode/README.rst

 * **PyEnSight: Help**: Opens an information window listing the main PyEnSight extension features and version.
 This command is useful for checking that you have the correct installation of the extension.
 * **PyEnSight: Install PyEnSight**: Detects the current selected Python interpreter and installs PyEnSight.
-Before using this command, you want to ensure that you have set the correct interpreter.
+Before using this command, you want to ensure that the correct interpreter is set.

 Hovering
 ---------

-Inside of the Visual Studio Code text editor, you can hover over any object to access the link to the PyEnSight documentation that describes this object.
+Inside of Visual Studio Code's text editor, you can hover over any object to access the link to the PyEnSight documentation that describes this object.

 .. image:: images/hover.gif